 - Take the Beko 9kg EcoSmart washing machine – in March 2018 that was on BrightHouse’s site at £435.

 - Then interest is charged at 69.9% typically (up to 99.9% in some cases), so, after delivery and interest, the BrightHouse washing machine ends up costing £975.

-- Here is what looks like a pretty similar machine from Appliances Direct, who are charging £250 for it.
-Adding on delivery and connection will bring this to about £300.
+- A pretty similar machine from Appliances Direct costs £250.
+Adding on delivery and connection takes this to about £300.